CarKept

 Common MOT failure reasons for the JEEP COMPASS

-The most common reason the JEEP COMPASS fails its MOT is tyres — present in 35.2% of failed tests, most often logged as "tread depth below requirements of 1.6mm".
+The most common reason the JEEP COMPASS fails its MOT is suspension — present in 37.6% of failed tests, most often logged as "Ball joint excessively worn".

 Top MOT failure categories for the JEEP COMPASS